twilio/video-quickstart-objc/README.md

 # Twilio Video Quickstart for Objective-C

-> NOTE: These sample applications use the Twilio Video 2.x APIs.
+> NOTE: These sample applications use the Twilio Video 3.x APIs.
+For examples using our 2.x APIs, please see the [2.x](https://github.com/twilio/video-quickstart-objc/tree/2.x) branch.
 For examples using our 1.x APIs, please see the [1.x](https://github.com/twilio/video-quickstart-objc/tree/1.x) branch.

 Get started with Video on iOS: